Plugin Guide¶

 - The bridge keeps one

-list[Disposable]per camera and disposes it inonCameraReleased.
-This is critical —onSensorPropertykeeps an internal subscription alive until you call.dispose(). - The bind happens in both
+list[Disposable]per sensor and disposes it inonSensorReleased.subscribe()keeps the subscription alive until you call.dispose(). - The bind happens in both

-configureCamerasANDonCameraAddedfor cameras that show up after startup.
-Same shape as for sensor-providing plugins.
+configureSensorsANDonSensorAddedfor sensors that show up after startup.
+Same shape as the camera lifecycle.

 For direct plugin-to-plugin RPC (e.g. asking a face plugin to compute embeddings on demand), use api.coreManager.connectToPlugin(name).
 It returns a typed proxy of the target plugin including any optional interfaces it implements: